We're number two. We try harder.

-This is an example of how even a rather off-beat USP can be catchy and compelling.
+The slogan for M&Ms is an example of how even a rather off-beat USP can be catchy and compelling.
 Who would think of making a selling point out of the fact that a product doesn't melt if you hold it?
-M&Ms did, and it worked very well for them.
+Mars did, and it worked very well for them.

 A diamond is forever.